 This article by Hannah Sung originally appeared on LocalLove.ca—a digital magazine powered by United Way—on June 26, 2018.
-Sung is a journalist at TVO, where she is Manager of Digital Video and Podcasts and a member of TVO’s Diversity and Inclusion team.
+Sung is a journalist and the 2020 Asper Fellow at Western University’s Faculty of Information & Media Studies.

 I recently got an email from a friend asking for my advice.
 She’s in a hockey league and at the end of their season they celebrate by doing musical performances at a local bar.
 They picked a set list of feminist anthems that spanned decades.
 My friend chose an ’80s Salt-N-Pepa song, and planned to wear a big gold chain while she rapped.
 All the members are white, including my friend.
 They got into an awkward and unsatisfying discussion over her song and outfit choice, arguing whether this was cultural appropriation.
 So, my friend wrote to me.
 Was it?